-Please note that due to the wide scope of your request, covering also areas falling under the responsibility of other Directorates-General, parts of your request have been attributed to other Directorates-General1 from which you received the replies.
-This reply relates only to the documents held by the Directorate-General AGRI.
+Please note that due to the wide scope of your request, covering also areas falling under the responsibility of other Directorates-General, parts of your request have been attributed to other Directorates-General1.
+This reply relates only to the documents held by the Directorate-General GROW.
+You /will receive the replies from the other respective Directorates-General in due course.